Backward Design Step 4: Identify Module Details

-In developing your course structure, you were asked to break your course into smaller units.
-Not only do units provide a useful conceptual framework that helps students understand how content is organized they also help to guide you in more detailed design.
-With units identified, you can create more concrete unit objectives that help support your course outcomes, which tend to be more conceptual.
-The writing of good unit objectives will yield the greatest returns in the course design process.
-Well‑constructed unit objectives help instructors know what they want to teach, identify ways students will be assessed, help students know what they will learn, and help the department, program, and/or institution know whether the course meets accreditation standards.
+In developing your course structure, you were asked to break your course into smaller modules.
+Not only do these provide a conceptual framework that helps students understand how content is organized, but they also help to guide you in more detailed design.
+With modules identified, you can create more concrete module learning objectives that help support your course outcomes, which tend to be more conceptual.
+Writing good unit objectives will yield the most significant returns in the course design process.
+Well‑constructed module learning objectives help instructors know what they want to teach, identify ways students will be assessed, help students understand what they will learn, and help the department, program, and/or institution know whether the course meets accreditation standards.

 Qualities of good unit objectives

-• SPECIFIC — The unit objective describes the knowledge, attitudes, or skills that a learner should be able to demonstrate following a learning activity.
+• SPECIFIC — The unit objective describes the knowledge, attitudes, or skills that a learner should be able to demonstrate after a learning activity.

 • MEASURABLE — The achievement of the unit objective can be measured by test items, observation, problem‑solving exercises, or other assessment methods during or after an activity.